falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 By assessing these indicators, we can gauge the overall confidence, success, and performance of the kernel drivers within [The Falco Project](https://falco.org/).

-The initial proposal focuses primarily on the "Functionality" aspect, while the remaining key indicators are addressed in the outlook section.
+The initial proposal primarily emphasizes the "Functionality" aspect, while the other key indicators will be addressed in future iterations.

 ## Key Terms